-Ride your bike from the park to a bike trail alongside the Overseas Highway and peddle a short distance to the Dolphin Research Center to swim with the dolphins, or ride straight into Marathon and explore the island’s back roads, canals and bays that make this area the center of activity in the Middle Keys.
+Ride bikes to the paved bike trail along the Overseas Highway and pedal a short distance to the Dolphin Research Center to swim with the dolphins, or ride into Marathon and explore the island’s back roads, canals and bays.

-There’s a 1.5-mile nature trail across U.S. 1 that winds through a pristine hardwood hammock that takes to the open waters of Florida Bay.
-The trailhead is 1.5 miles southwest of the park entrance on the bay side.
+The park has a 1.5-mile nature trail that winds through a pristine hardwood hammock that takes hikers to the open waters of Florida Bay.
+The trailhead is on the bay side.

-Guided beach walks and ranger-led nature hikes are offered every Tuesday morning.
-As is the case with the kayak tours, you must reserve your spot in advance by calling the ranger station at (305) 289-2690.
+Guided beach walks and ranger-led nature hikes are offered Tuesday mornings.
+As is the case with the kayak tours, reserve your place in advance by calling the ranger station at (305) 289-2690.

 Where to eat

-The Stuffed Pig in Marathon is a favorite breakfast spot, and lunch is always a special treat at Burdine’s Waterfront Cafe, which overlooks Marathon’s Boot Key Harbor — the largest harbor in the Keys and a popular haven for transient boaters who are working their way through the Keys.
+The Stuffed Pig in Marathon is my breakfast stop, and lunch is a treat at Burdine’s Waterfront Cafe, overlooking Boot Key Harbor — a popular haven for transient boaters.

-Of course, nothing really beats a barbeque on the beach at your campsite!
+Of course, nothing really beats a grilling a steak or fresh mahi-mahi at your campsite.

 56200 Overseas Highway — MM 56